 bigdata: All content about bigdata in NoSQL databases and polyglot persistence

-Original title and link: Hadoop and Teradata’s business ( ©myNoSQL)
+Original title and link: Three questions about MapR and their products. ( ©myNoSQL)